AltanEsmer/To-Do-App/DEPLOYMENT_QUICKSTART.md

 Congratulations!
 Your TodoApp is now configured for deployment with automatic updates.

+## 🔄 Auto-Update Feature

+**Will your app automatically update?**
+✅ **YES!** When you push a new release to GitHub:
+1. The app checks for updates at startup and periodically
+2. Users see a dialog when an update is available
+3. One-click update downloads and installs the new version
+4. The updater configuration in `tauri.conf.json` points to your GitHub releases

+**Requirements:**
+- Updates work for version tags (e.g., v1.0.0, v1.0.1)
+- The `updater.json` file must be uploaded with each release
+- Users need the installed desktop app (not web version)
+- Internet connection required to check/download updates

 ## 📦 What Has Been Set Up

 ### Configuration Files Modified: